 Grandparents are an incomparable source of support, encouragement, and wisdom for expectant parents, but many grandparents discover that the latest and best practices in maternal and newborn care have changed since their days of baby rearing.
 Join LWC nurse and educator Allison St. John, and her mom and experienced grandmother, Danielle Schoeninger, as they discuss what has changed in mother and infant care.
 They’ll also share the latest updates on products and trends, advice on helping new parents cope, and tips to make grandparent visits, babysitting, and even sleepovers go more smoothly.

 Becoming Grand is open to everyone, both LWC and non-LWC clients.
 Please feel free to spread the word!

-The healing circle provides a safe place for women to share their stories, begin healing, remove emotional scars, and celebrate themselves as birthing women.
-By use of visualization techniques and symbolism, participants will find common ground and support while sharing their own unique birth stories in an environment that is supportive and understanding.
+The Cesarean Healing Circle provides a safe place for women to share their stories, begin healing, remove emotional scars, and celebrate themselves as birthing women.
+By use of visualization techniques and symbolism, participants will find common ground and support while sharing their own unique birth stories in a small group environment that is supportive and understanding.